JRHB314/VBCS-Integration/LabGuide100.md

   ```

   <br>
-  We will add this style as div classes to our tabs, with dull being for the tab we are currently on, and bright being for
-  tabs we are not on.<br>
+  We will add this code to help style to our tabs. `.dull` shows the tab that we are currently on, and `.bright` shows the tabs we are not on.<br>

   ![](/images/lab100/100-1-20.png)<br><br>